acoliver/evals/README.md

 artifacts (workspace archives, `vybes-*.json`, logs, etc.) are not kept in Git so the framework remains lightweight.

+## Third-Party Attributions

+Some problem workspaces incorporate MIT-licensed material from upstream projects.
+See `ATTRIBUTIONS.md` for the full list of sources and license details.

 ## Running evaluations

 1. Install dependencies if needed: `npm install`.